-These reserves represent the balance of outstanding encumbrances (contractual commitments) at year end, for which the goods or services have not been received.
-The reserved balance is available for subsequent year expenditures based on the encumbered appropriation authority carried over to the next fiscal year.
+This reserve represents the balance of outstanding encumbrances (contractual commitments) at year end, for which the goods or services have not been received.
+The reserved fund balance is available for subsequent year expenditures based on the encumbered appropriation authority carried over to the next fiscal year.
 The funding level of these reserves will be adjusted annually, at year-end, based on the remaining balance of encumbrances still outstanding as of the end of the fiscal year.